 We haven’t done it for a while, but Fearless Fridays are where readers of this site share their culinary adventures.
-For some, it’s simply the act of preparing a meal in their home instead of hitting the drive through.
-For others it’s trying new foods, recipes, or techniques.
+For some, it’s simply the act of preparing a meal in their home instead of hitting the drive-through.
+For others, it’s trying new foods, recipes, or techniques.
 It’s a chance to push against our boundaries and maybe discover new favorites.
-Not every attempt will be successful but everyone is encouraged to share, if you wrote about it on your blog, post a link below.
+Not every attempt will be successful, but everyone is encouraged to share.
+If you wrote about it on your blog, post a link below.
 If not, just share in the comments.

 How have you been fearless lately?
 Tell us about it.

-For over 25 years, my husband would, every so often, gently, and without much hope, ask if I would make beef tongue, so we could have cold tongue sandwiches, like his mom used to make.
-He would do this by pointing out a tongue in the store, or mentioning it was advertised on sale.
-I would respond, without fail, by immediately changing the subject, while trying to avoid cringing too visibly.
+For over 25 years, my husband would, every so often, gently and without much hope, ask if I would make beef tongue, so we could have cold tongue sandwiches like his mom used to make.
+He would do this by pointing out a tongue in the store or mentioning it was advertised on sale.
+I would respond, without fail, by immediately changing the subject while trying to avoid cringing too visibly.

 Well, it’d been a few years since he asked me, but eventually, it happened.
-My husband recently saw beef tongue on sale, in an advertisement for a butcher shop we like.
+My husband recently saw beef tongue on sale in an advertisement for a butcher shop we like.
 And he, ever so casually, mentioned it to me.
-I did not say anything in reply, but did a little bit of self-talk instead.
+I did not say anything in reply but did a little bit of self-talk instead.
 It went something like this:

 You have cleaned and prepared squid, gutting it and fishing out that plastic-looking bit.
 For heavens’ sake, you have plucked and gutted freshly-killed chickens.
-You have not only changed countless diapers, but cleaned up after children who were being sick out both ends of their body.
+You have not only changed countless diapers but cleaned up after children who were being sick out both ends of their bodies.
 You tell people you’ll eat anything they serve as long as it’s not okra.
-You’ve killed rodents with a broom and a washing machine, and evicted snakes from the house.
+You’ve killed rodents with a broom and a washing machine and evicted snakes from the house.
 Repeatedly.
 You have cleaned men’s restrooms in several factories without batting an eye.* You most certainly can manage to cook and peel a tongue without fainting.